mautrix/docs/bridges/general/contributing.md

 See <https://beeper.notion.site/Beeper-Go-Guidelines-ae943532d96f4ad6a614baf836c073eb>

 ## Use of AI
 In general, you can use AI to help with contributions.
-However, you should make sure you understand all the changes that were made, and you need to test them yourself.
-AI can't do testing for you, if you ask it'll most likely just make up nonsense.
+However, you must understand all the changes that were made.
+If you submit PRs that are full of nonsense, they will most likely be closed immediately.

+All changes need to be tested manually.
+AI can't do testing for you, if you ask it'll most likely just make up nonsense about how the change is 100% correct without actually testing anything.

 Also, don't use AI for generating pull request descriptions.
 AI-generated descriptions are long and usually have zero useful information.
 Even an empty